emoon/minifb/README.md

 #### C++ Callback Interface

-If you are using C++, you can set callbacks to class methods or lambda expressions:
+In C++ you can also point a callback at a class method or a lambda:

 ```cpp
 // Using object and pointer to member